mostafakamal22/Sprints-MERN-E-Banking-System/README.md

 <p>1.
 Add Manual Owner Document Direct to MongoDB cluster collection</p>

-To add a manual admin to the E-Banking system, follow these steps:
+To add a manual Owner to the E-Banking system, follow these steps:

 1. Open your MongoDB cluster and navigate to the Admins collection.
 2. Click on the "Insert Document" button to add a new document to the collection.